RedRockControls/tcl_TwinCAT_UnitTestLibrary/README.md

 2. Runnable Test Suites can be defined containing related tests.

 	A test suite contains a test runner to form a self contained, runnable class.
 This allows the tests defines in a library to be run either in the library during development, or in the client project during application development.
-This allows the library to be tested against the  library versions and hardware platform to be used in the application.
+This enables the tests to be run against the library versions and hardware platform to be used in the application.

 3. Tests are run automatically on online-change to provide fast feedback during test-driven development.